Head Crew Leader - 2022

 Title: Head Crew Leader

-Projects take place across the Appalachian Region, including work with the US Forest Service, the National Park Service, and other land managers.
+Projects take place across the entire state of North Carolina, including work with the US Forest Service, the National Park Service, State Park Service and other land managers.
 During their time in the field, Crew Leaders camp overnight and work outdoors in all types of weather conditions, performing heavy manual labor related to environmental conservation and restoration projects.
 These hands-on projects include visitor access improvements, trail construction and maintenance, habitat restoration, invasive species treatments, historic restoration, disaster relief, and much more.
 Most projects require hiking out to remote work sites for the day with tools, equipment, and day pack.

-Typically, Crew Leaders will meet at the ACC Office in (Harrisonburg, Beckley, etc), travel in a crew vehicle to their project site and remain in the field for 9-10 days at a time, followed by 4-5 days off.
+Typically, Crew Leaders will meet at the CCNC Office in (Bahama, NC), travel in a crew vehicle to their project site and remain in the field for 9-10 days at a time, followed by 4-5 days off.
 While in the field, crews work 8-10 hours a day.
 The day starts with a stretch circle and safety meeting and includes two fifteen-minute breaks and a half hour break for lunch.

 Once Crew Leaders are selected and prior to their start date, they are required to complete an online enrollment process that includes completing e-forms, uploading IDs, and beginning their background check process.
 For those with limited access to online platforms, accommodations may be available and can be discussed during the interview process.

 Leadership & Mentorship

 - Manage, supervise, and lead the day-to-day details of project work.

 - Implement skills training on worksite and facilitate intentional discussions via informal lessons to contribute to the crew’s personal growth and group dynamics.